K.C. Moore, LISW

 About K.C.
 Moore MPH, LISW

 K.C.
-Moore received her Master's degrees in Social Work and Public Health from the University of Oklahoma in 2013.
+Moore received her Master's Degree in Social Work and Public Health from the University of Oklahoma in 2013.
 She has since worked as a Mental Health Counselor in a residential setting at the PMIC level of care (Psychiatric Medical Institude for Children), and also in a multitude of school settings providing school based mental health counseling and training to educators.
 Prior to that, K.C. has experience working with young adults and college students as a crisis advocate for victims of sexual assault and a health educator on college campuses.
-K.C. has experience working with children, adults and families to assist them in overcoming mental health and behavioral issues such as: Depression/ Anxiety, School Concerns, Trauma/PTSD, Self-harm, Health Issues (Eating Disorders, Stress), Attachment issues and Adverse Childhood Experiences, Relationship concerns, and Family Dynamics.
+K.C. has experience working with children, adults and families to assist them in overcoming mental health and behavioral issues such as: Depression, Anxiety, School Concerns, Trauma/PTSD, Self-harm, Health Issues (Eating Disorders, Stress), Attachment issues and Adverse Childhood Experiences, Relationship concerns, and Family Dynamics.